diovisgood/diovisgood.github.io/_posts/2022-06-20-text-embeddings.md

 ## Introduction

-This is "yet another explanation of text embeddings for beginners", with some code examples, though.
+This is "yet another explanation of text embeddings for beginners".

 Sometimes I have to explain potential clients the concept of text embeddings.
 That is why I have created this article.